Share | Contact Us | NPEC Email Alerts |

 Ranking Member

-House Subcommittee on Terrorism, Nonproliferation and Trade
+House Subcommittee on Asia and the Pacific

 The Nonproliferation Policy Education Center has distinguished itself with its no-nonsense analyses and strong advocacy for robust nonproliferation policies.
 The organization's leadership ranks in the top tier of experts that the Committee on Foreign Relations looks to for testimony on difficult issues.